info443-wi22/443-atom/README.md

 <br>

 Going back to the `NotificationManager` and `Notification` classes, we can say that this small section of the code does adhere to this principle.
 The separations between these two classes are intentional and work together without the need for inheritance which results in decreased coupling and cohesion.
-There are no `super()` calls that would result in strong coupling between the two and both classes strictly share the overarching responsbility of handling notifications.
+There are no `super()` calls that would result in strong coupling between the two and both classes strictly share the overarching responsibility of handling notifications.
 Separating the specific concerns related to notification prevents the possibility of any God class/objects in the code.
 This code smell consists of a class that does or knows too much and is very large with lots of functionality which results in tight coupling and increased cohesion.
 Although having a manager that instantiates notifications introduces some coupling between the two, the overall structure of these two classes work to decrease any more than is needed.

 <br>